-If the CRC read by the bus master is incorrect, a Reset Pulse must be issued and the entire sequence must be repeated.
-If the CRC received by the bus master is correct, a programming pulse (12 volts on the 1-Wire bus for 480 μ s) is issued by the bus master.
-Prior to programming, the entire EPROM memory field will appear as logical 1s.
-For each bit in the data byte provided by the bus master that is set to a logical 0, the corresponding bit in the selected byte of the EPROM memory is programmed to a logical 0 after the programming pulse has been applied.
+If the CRC read by the bus master is incorrect, a reset pulse must be issued and the entire sequence must be repeated.
+If the CRC received by the bus master is correct, a programming pulse (12 volts on the 1-Wire bus for 480 μs) is issued by the bus master.
+Prior to programming, the entire unprogrammed 16384-bit EPROM data field will appear as logical 1s.
+For each bit in the data byte provided by the bus master that is set to a logical 0, the corresponding bit in the selected byte of the 16384-bit EPROM will be programmed to a logical 0 after the programming pulse has been applied at that byte location.

-After the 480 μs programming pulse is applied and the data line returns to the idle level (5 Volts), the bus master issues eight read time slots to verify that the appropriate bits have been programmed.
-The DS1986 responds with the data from the selected EPROM address sent least significant bit first.
-This byte contains the bitwise logical AND of all data ever written to this address.
-If the EPROM byte contains 1s in bit positions where the byte issued by the master contained 0s, a Reset Pulse should be issued and the current byte address should be programmed again.
-If the DS1986 EPROM byte contains 0s in the same bit positions as the data byte, the programming was successful and the DS1986 will automatically increment its address counter to select the next byte in the EPROM memory field.
-The new two-byte address will also be loaded into the 16-bit CRC generator as a starting value.
+After the 480 μs programming pulse is applied and the data line returns to the idle level, the bus master issues eight read time slots to verify that the appropriate bits have been programmed.
+The DS2505 responds with the data from the selected EPROM address sent least significant bit first.
+This byte contains the logical AND of all bytes written to this EPROM data address.
+If the EPROM data byte contains 1s in bit positions where the byte issued by the master contained 0s, a reset pulse should be issued and the current byte address should be programmed again.
+If the DS2505 EPROM data byte contains 0s in the same bit positions as the data byte, the programming was successful and the DS2505 will automatically increment its address counter to select the next byte in the 16384-bit EPROM data field.
+The new 2-byte address will also be loaded into the 16-bit CRC generator as a starting value.
 The bus master will issue the next byte of data using eight write time slots.

-As the DS1986 receives this byte of data into the scratchpad, it also shifts the data into the CRC generator that has been preloaded with the current address and the result is a 16-bit CRC of the new data byte and the new address.
-After supplying the data byte, the bus master will read this 16-bit CRC from the DS1986 with sixteen read time slots to confirm that the address incremented properly and the data byte was received correctly.
-If the CRC is incorrect, a Reset Pulse must be issued and the write sequence must be restarted.
+As the DS2505 receives this byte of data into the scratchpad, it also shifts the data into the CRC generator that has been preloaded with the current address and the result is a 16-bit CRC of the new data byte and the new address.
+After supplying the data byte, the bus master will read this 16-bit CRC from the DS2505 with sixteen read time slots to confirm that the address incremented properly and the data byte was received correctly.
+If the CRC is incorrect, a reset pulse must be issued and the Write Memory command sequence must be restarted.
 If the CRC is correct, the bus master will issue a programming pulse and the selected byte in memory will be programmed.

-Note that the initial pass through the write flow chart will generate an 16-bit CRC value that is the result of shifting the command byte into the CRC generator, followed by the two address bytes, and finally the data byte.
-Subsequent passes through the write flow chart due to the DS1986 automatically incrementing its address counter will generate a 16-bit CRC that is the result of loading (not shifting) the new (incremented) address into the CRC generator and then shifting in the new data byte.
+Note that the initial pass through the Write Memory flow chart will generate a 16-bit CRC value that is the result of shifting the command byte into the CRC generator, followed by the two address bytes, and finally the data byte.
+Subsequent passes through the Write Memory flow chart due to the DS2505 automatically incrementing its address counter will generate a 16-bit CRC that is the result of loading (not shifting) the new (incremented) address into the CRC generator and then shifting in the new data byte.